Charles Demuth “5” Inspired Typography, Font Styles & Lettering Design Lesson (Lesson 2)

 - Vary the sizes and angles of the letters/numbers.

 - Have some designs go off the page

 - Go onto a computer to work out the design.

 - On a 12×18” sheet of white paper, in pencil draw a 3” square grid.
 (Or create random diagonal lines- I’m going to do this next time!)

 - Draw your design in pencil.

-- LETTERS: Choose 3-4 letters to render in color.
+- LETTERS, Numbers & Characters: will be rendered in color.
 Use colored pencils/markers for the letters/numbers.
 Make sure you choose your focal point to be in color and balance the other colors throughout the piece.

-- BACKGROUND & other letters: everything else will be in black & white-create a positive & negative space reversal patterns in your art.
-Use Sharpies or drawing pencils for the background.
+- BACKGROUND: background will be in black & white-create a positive & negative space reversal patterns in your art.
+Use Sharpies for the background.
 Create various patterns in the background to change the values.
-Use SHADING-gradation (value scales)!